 Bundala National Park is blessed with a myriad of landscapes- dry shrub jungles, lagoons and mangroves, saltpans, sand dunes and a long stretch of beach- with exotic fauna.
 Bundala has one of the best-preserved wetlands, and it holds about 197 species of migratory waterbirds, but the highlight of the migration period is the appearance of the greater flamingo who travel in large flocks– it feels surreal to see this cloud of pink birds.
-Embark on a thrilling safari ride through the park; a great place for a family holiday because even though it is smaller than the other parks, it has a lot to offer.
+Embark on a thrilling safari ride through the park; a great place for a family holiday!
+Your kids will love spotting the park’s curious residents too.

 Found between Hambantota and Tangalle, Rekawa is a small fishing village which has a beach on one end and a mangrove shrouded lagoon on the other.
-Since the beach doesn’t get as many people, the beach is a premier breeding grounds for sea turtles, including some rare species like the hawksbill and leatherback turtles.
+Since the beach isn’t as crowded as the neighbouring ones, it is a premier breeding grounds for sea turtles, including some rare species like the hawksbill and leatherback turtles.
 There are also numerous turtle hatcheries along the beach which you and your family can visit to learn more about their conservation efforts.
 The best time to visit the hatcheries is from January to April, and preferably during a full moon so that you can see the newly hatched turtles waddle their way from the sandy beaches and into the sea.
 The journey of these tiny turtles is awe-inspiring and it definitely should not be missed.

 Mirijjawila Botanical Gardens

-One of the five botanical gardens in Sri Lanka, Mirijjawila is the only botanical garden in the dry zone and its main purpose is to protect the flora of the region.
-Centrally located, the garden is between the Mattala International Airport and the Hambantota Port; the vibrant green carpets of grass, the tall lush trees, and the beautiful flowering plants make a garden oasis in the middle of this bustling city.
+One of the five botanical gardens in Sri Lanka, Mirijjawila Botanical Gardens is located on the dry zone of the island, protecting the region’s endemic flora.
+The garden is between the Mattala International Airport and the Hambantota Port; the vibrant green carpets of grass, the tall lush trees, and the beautiful flowering plants make a garden oasis in the middle of this bustling city.
 Enjoy a stroll through the aromatic pathways as your kids skip along ahead of you.
 Visit in the early hours of the morning, before it gets too hot!

 Kalametiya Bird Sanctuary

 The sanctuary, founded in 1984, is one of Sri Lanka’s oldest bird sanctuaries and is home to 120 species of birds- 54 of which are migratory.
 Kalametiya spans over 2500 acres, with a terrain that includes swamps, mangroves and brackish lagoons, so the best way to spot birds here is by going on a boat safari.
 An experience that will keep the entire family entertained!
-Although it is predominantly a bird sanctuary, while you’re on the safari you will spot a host of other animals like deer and elephants too.
+Although it is predominantly a bird sanctuary, while you’re on the safari you will also spot a host of other animals like deer and elephants too.